basis

 Description

-Local to global node transformation with recursive transformation of coordinate system definitions stored in bas.
-Column 2 in nodeLocal is assumed give displacement coordinate system identifiers PID matching those in the first column of bas. [nodeGlobal,bas]= basis(nodeLocal,bas) is an older acceptable format.
+NodeBas performs a local to global node transformation with recursive transformation of coordinate system definitions stored in bas.
+Column 2 in nodeLocal is assumed give displacement coordinate system identifiers PID matching those in the first column of bas. [nodeGlobal,bas]= basis(nodeLocal,bas) is an older acceptable format. -force is a command option used to resolve all dependencies in bas even when no local coordinates are used in node.

 Coordinate systems are stored in a matrix where each row represents a coordinate system using any of the three formats